 The demand for Registered Veterinary Technicians is high nationwide.
 A recent survey by the Committee on Veterinary Technician Education and Activities shows the number of positions advertised is about 8-10 times the number of qualified applicants.
-Graduates can find employment in many sectors including small and large private animal practice, clinical laboratories, education, government, research, and the biomedical industry.
-Starting salaries for a new graduate technician range from $15.00-$18.00/hr.
-An Registered Veterinary Technician with 3-5 years of experience generally earns $18.00- $25.00/hr.
-Highly skilled and licensed technicians with management ability or those employed in the biomedical industry or as educators commonly earn in excess of $25.00/hr.
+Graduates can find employment in many sectors including small and large private animal practice, clinical laboratories, education, government, research and the biomedical industry.
+Starting salaries for a new graduate technician range from $15.00-$18.00 per hour.
+A registered veterinary technician with 3-5 years of experience generally earns $18.00- $25.00 per hour.
+Highly skilled and licensed technicians with management ability or those employed in the biomedical industry or as educators commonly earn in excess of $25.00 per hour.
 Benefits vary widely, with larger veterinary practices and corporations providing the most attractive packages.

 A minimum of 90 units is required* to include:

 • Completion of one of the following general education patterns: Foothill General Education, CSU General Education Breadth Requirements or the Intersegmental General Education Transfer Curriculum (IGETC)

 • A valid Adult CPR Certificate is required at time of graduation.

 *Additional elective course work may be necessary to meet the 90-unit minimum requirement for the Associate Degree.